Viktorija-Alexeeva/DE-project/reproduce.md

 After job is created, click 'run now' to test a job.

-As a result in BQ airbnb_proces_eu_dataset will be created 6 stg_ views and 2 tables from core models: fct_listings and dm_prices_statistics.
+As a result in BQ airbnb_prices_eu_dataset will be created 6 stg_ views and 2 tables from core models: fct_listings and dm_prices_statistics.

 Add artifacts: in dbt main page click on dashboard - settings - on the right will see project settings, go to artifacts - documentation: 'monthly' job - save.